WilliTourt/ArmSync/Hardware/readme.md

 ## Overview

 ArmSync is a 7-degree-of-freedom robotic arm featuring dual-IMU master-slave wireless teleoperation control.
-The arm is designed for educational and research purposes, with a focus on cost-effectiveness and ease of replication.
+The arm is designed with a focus on cost-effectiveness and ease of replication.

 ### Key Specifications